Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Education and training

-• Craniofacial fellowship - Applications for our 2024 Craniofacial Fellowship are now open through the Careers page on the RCH website.
-This fellowship commences in July 2024
+• Craniofacial fellowship - Applications for our 2025 Craniofacial Fellowship are now closed and the next available fellowship will be for July 2026.
+Applications will be open through the Careers page on the RCH website in late February 2025 and will close on 30 June 2025

-Our Craniofacial Fellowship is a 12-month clinical position oriented primarily towards cranio-maxillofacial surgery, although a full range of paediatric plastic surgery is covered within the Department.
+Our Craniofacial Fellowship is a 12-month clinical position, commencing July 2026, oriented primarily towards cranio-maxillofacial surgery, although a full range of paediatric plastic surgery is covered within the Department.
 Please note that it is a pre-requisite of the fellowship that applicants are qualified Plastic Surgeons.
 From a craniofacial standpoint the Department averages approximately 40-50 transcranial cases per year.
 In addition, there are approximately 60 new cleft cases treated per year at this hospital.
 The Craniofacial Fellows are encouraged to complete a research project during their tenure with us.
 These are usually submitted for publication in a peer review journal.
 This is a paid fellowship position.
-For further details email plastic.surgery@rch.org.auApplications for July 2024 are open and can be made via the careers page on the RCH website.
-Please include your CV, cover letter and two referee letters in your application.
-The closing date for applications will be 30 June 2023.
+For further details email plastic.surgery@rch.org.au.

-Hand/Microsurgery clinical fellowship - Applications for our 2024 Hand and Microsurgery Fellowship are now open through the Careers page on the RCH website.
-This fellowship commences in August 2024
+Hand/Microsurgery clinical fellowship - Applications for our 2025 Hand and Microsurgery Fellowship are now closed and the next available fellowship will be for August 2026.
+Applications will be open through the Careers page on the RCH website in late February 2025 and will close on 30 June 2025

-The fellowship is a 12-month clinical position oriented primarily towards hand and microvascular surgery, although a full range of paediatric plastic surgery is covered.
+The fellowship is a 12-month clinical position, commencing August 2026, oriented primarily towards hand and microvascular surgery, although a full range of paediatric plastic surgery is covered.
 Please note that it is a pre-requisite of the fellowship that applicants are qualified Plastic Surgeons.
-The Melbourne Paediatric Hand Centre at the Royal Children's Hospital has three dedicated paediatric hand surgeons - Prof. Christopher Coombs, A/Prof. Bruce Johnstone and Mr David McCombe.
+The Melbourne Paediatric Hand Centre at the Royal Children's Hospital has five dedicated paediatric hand surgeons - Prof. Christopher Coombs, A/Prof. Bruce Johnstone, A/Prof David McCombe, Mr Will Alexander and Mr Damon Thomas.
 The fellowship experience encompasses all facets of paediatric hand surgery including complex congenital reconstruction, trauma, cerebral palsy, obstetric brachial plexus palsy and paediatric microsurgery.
 Excellent teaching opportunities are also provided by assisting consultants in their private hand practices.
 Other activities for those with appropriate qualifications include locum consultant work at the Royal Children's Hospital.
 The successful applicant is required to complete a research project during their tenure for submission to a peer review journal.
 This is a paid fellowship position.
 For further details email plastic.surgery@rch.org.au.
-Applications for August 2024 are open and can be made via the careers page on the RCH website.
-Please include your CV, cover letter and two referee letters in your application.
-The closing date for applications will be 30 June 2023.

-Oral and maxillofacial clinical fellowship - Applications for our 2024 Oral and Maxillofacial Fellowship are now open through the Careers page on the RCH website.
-This fellowship commences in August 2024.
+Oral and maxillofacial clinical fellowship - Applications for our 2025 Oral and Maxillofacial Surgery Fellowship are now closed and the next available fellowship will be for August 2026.
+Applications will be open through the Careers page on the RCH website in late February 2025 and will close on 30 June 2025

-The fellowship is a 12-month clinical position oriented primarily towards the management of paediatric oral and maxillofacial surgery.
-The Oral and Maxillofacial Surgery (OMS) Clinical Programme at the Royal Children's Hospital has five maxillofacial surgeons - A/Prof Jocelyn Shand, A/Prof Andrew Heggie, Dr Patrishia Bordbar, Mr Ricky Kumar, and Mr Jameel Kaderbhai.
+The fellowship is a 12-month clinical position, commencing August 2026, oriented primarily towards the management of paediatric oral and maxillofacial surgery.
+The Oral and Maxillofacial Surgery (OMS) Clinical Programme at the Royal Children's Hospital has five maxillofacial surgeons - A/Prof Jocelyn Shand, A/Prof Andrew Heggie, Dr Patrishia Bordbar, Mr Ricky Kumar and Mr Will Rodgers.
 The fellowship experience encompasses all aspects of paediatric OMS and includes the skeletal management of secondary cleft and craniofacial conditions, traumatic injuries and pathology of the maxillofacial region and orthognathic surgery for developmental facial deformity.
 Excellent teaching opportunities are also provided by assisting consultants in their private maxillofacial practices.
 The successful applicant is required to complete a research project during their tenure for submission to a peer review journal.
 This is a paid fellowship position.
-For further details email plastic.surgery@rch.org.auApplications for August 2024 are open and can be made via the careers page on the RCH website.
-Please include your CV, cover letter and two referee letters in your application.
-The closing date for applications will be 30 June 2023..
+For further details email plastic.surgery@rch.org.au.

 Medical students